Nathan-Handy/HandyDash/README.md

 * I wanted a monitoring tool that can visually represent the platforms that my team is monitoring.
 * I wanted a monitoring tool that distinguishes the criticality of different events.
 * I wanted a monitoring tool that distinguishes between application failures and lower level connectivity failures.
-* I wanted a monitoring tool that articulates failures in a way that is actionable for my operations team.
+* I wanted a monitoring tool that articulates failures in a way that is actionable by my operations team.
 * I wanted a monitoring tool that links the systems underpinning composite platforms, and propagates failures to upstream nodes.

 Please see [my blog](https://www.nathanhandy.blog/articles/) for further discussion of application and systems monitoring.